Meet the Team

 Vanessa Shribman (Director)

-Vanessa Shribman is a junior intermediate 1 certified Iyengar teacher and a practicing physiotherapist.
+Vanessa Shribman is a level 3 certified Iyengar teacher and a practicing physiotherapist.

 She began practicing yoga in 1986.
 She studied with various teachers in India before coming to Australia in 1989.
 She became accredited with the IYTA in 1991 and then went on to study the Iyengar method .
 In 1994 she opened Coast Yoga.
 She studied as an apprentice teacher, firstly with Peter Scott in Melbourne and then for 7 years with Alan Goode in NSW.
 She was certified in the Iyengar method in 2000.

 She is the mother of 3 children and has been active in teaching and promoting active birth through pregnancy classes, birthing workshops which she runs with her husband, Thomas Dellmann and advocating for women through Birth Matters SA.
 She also has a deep interest in working with students who have injuries or chronic conditions with yoga.
 She is a registered physiotherapist and works in private practice.